apache/nuttx/configs/vsn/README.txt

 Configurations
 ^^^^^^^^^^^^^^

-Each VSN configuration is maintained in a sudirectory and can be selected as follow:
+Each VSN configuration is maintained in a sub-directory and can be selected as follow:

     cd tools